nguyenanhnhan/Attire/docs/index.md

 ```

-Here's the folder structure for this example.
+Here's the directory structure for this example.

 ```
 +-application